 Conditional Recommendation: Ishmael, though born motherless and impoverished, rises above his circumstances through humility, integrity and hard work.

-If your reader is used to fast-paced, action-packed, entertainment-driven stories, then this book could prove difficult to read; it contains more description, narration, and even pacing than such a reader might be prepared for.
+If you’re used to fast-paced, action-packed, entertainment-driven stories, then this book could prove difficult to read; it contains more description, narration, and even pacing than such a reader might be prepared for.
 Even though the book was good, I had a hard time starting it or focusing when I was reading it and I blame the books I’d been reading beforehand rather than Ishmael itself.
-If your reader is more accustomed to reading such writings as Bronte, Austen, Dickens, or Alcott then this book won’t be a problem.
+However, if you’ve read other older books like Bronte, Austen, Dickens, or Alcott then this book won’t be a problem.
+I encourage you to give yourself time to get into the story.
 And now, a big review for a big book!

 You will never read a story that is more inspiring and challenging than Ishmael.
 The heights of success achieved by this young man reveal little of the utter poverty into which he was born.
 He enters life motherless and poor, and despite the wishes of everyone around, he survives and flourishes in his paltry environment.
 His commitment to integrity and his singular focus on preserving his mother’s name give his life focus and purpose.
 His perseverance and determination to educate himself in law give him the opportunity to influence the highest levels of government.
 E.D.E.N.
 Southworth captures the rich panorama of sights and sounds in rural Maryland in the decades prior to the Civil War.